makerdao/plunger/README.md

 _Plunger_ will not terminate until all pending transactions get mined.
-If it for some exceptional reason (the Ethereum node going down or some other network connectivity issues) terminates earlier than that, it will return a non-zero return code.
+If it for some exceptional reason (the Ethereum node going down or some other network connectivity issues) terminates earlier than that, it will return a non-zero exit code.

 ### Overriding pending transactions